yetulaxman/containers-workflows/_hands-on/day2/deepvariant.md

 - Prepare a singularity image (in this case, deepvariant) interactively from DockerHub
 - Deploy a singularity container as a batch job on Puhti cluster

-### Run WGS analysis with DeepVarinat singularity container on Puhti:
+### Run WGS analysis with DeepVarinat singularity container on Puhti

 1. First login to Puhti supecomputer using *SSH*:
    ```bash